nancopeland/old-portfolio-site/_posts/2019-01-13-slate-podcasts.markdown

 Product Manager [Chris Schieffer](https://twitter.com/cschieffer){:target="_blank"} conducted extensive interviews with various Slate people to see what they wanted out of the new podcast pages.
 He decided there would be three pages and came up with the following priorities and features for each page:

 Landing Page:
-- Understanding the breadth of what podcasts Slate is making right now
+- Understanding the breadth of the podcasts Slate is making
 - Listen to a trailer
 - Subscribe
 - Slate Plus pitch